Monday, March 20, 2023

 conk-la-reeeee!

-Yellow daffodils, a clue, they smile, they nod, they say
+Daffodils, like little suns, they smile, they nod, they say

 The robins chirp--a joyful throng.